jeandavidt/jds-garden/content/index.md

 ## About me

 At work, I'm a [PhD researcher](https://www.zotero.org/jeandavidtherrien) interested in the intersection between wastewater treatment, metadata creation and curation, ontologies, and artificial intelligence.
-My research asks, "how best can we manipulate the massive amounts of data we collect into becoming actionable insights about our process?"
+My research asks, "how can we turn the massive amounts of data we collect into actionable insights?"

 While, uh, *not-at-work*, I like photography, movies, running, coding, and learning stuff.

 This site serves as my [[digital garden]]

 ---

 ## My other internet places

 You can currently reach me on these platforms: